 Here we prepare a spectral survey in Band 3 of PKS1830-211, where a spiral galaxy at $z\sim0.9$ is detected in front of the bright background quasar at $z\sim2.5$.
-The background source is sufficiently bright (~2 Jy in Band 3) that short observations with 12 m Array with result in source of article doubt limits of short 10.0 Pretions with 12-m Array will result in very good optical depth limits of about 1%.
+The background source is sufficiently bright (~2 Jy in Band 3) that short observations with 12-m Array will result in very good optical depth limits of about 1%.
 By covering a wide range of frequencies with several spectral settings, we expect to detect many molecular lines, enabling detailed comparison with the interstellar chemistry of the Milky Way interstellar medium.